hotpunkx/glitchguess/docs/prd.md

 - Buttons: Large, chunky buttons with high contrast and bold labels
 - Category cards: Distinct visual style with neon borders and hover effects
 - How to Play page: Same Neubrutalism aesthetic with bold headings, neon accents, and chunky text blocks
+- Theme switcher: Fixed position button in top right corner, visible on all pages, with bold icon and smooth transition effects

 ### 3.4 Responsive Design
 \n- Fully mobile-friendly and responsive across all screen sizes